Obama seeks $14 billion to boost U.S. cybersecurity defenses

 The Pentagon's budget alone called for $5.5 billion in funding for cybersecurity.
 The agency's chief weapons tester last month told Congress that nearly every U.S. weapons program showed "significant vulnerabilities" to cyber attacks, including misconfigured, unpatched and outdated software.

-Increased funding for protection of government networks would be good news for big weapons makers like Lockheed Martin Corp, General Dynamics Corp, Northrop Grumman Corp and Raytheon, which already play a big role in cybersecurity, encryption and analysis for defense and intelligence agencies.
+Increased funding for protection of government networks would be good news for big weapons makers like Lockheed Martin Corp (LMT.N), General Dynamics Corp (GD.N), Northrop Grumman Corp (NOC.N) and Raytheon (RTN.N), which already play a big role in cybersecurity, encryption and analysis for defense and intelligence agencies.

-A range of medium-sized and smaller companies is also poised to benefit, including Science Applications International Corp, Booz Allen Hamilton, CACI International and Computer Sciences Corp.
+A range of medium-sized and smaller companies is also poised to benefit, including Science Applications International Corp (SAIC.N), Booz Allen Hamilton (BAH.N), CACI International (CACI.N) and Computer Sciences Corp CSC.N.

-In the private sector, where companies have grown increasingly concerned in the wake of attacks on retailers, banks and others, higher spending is likely to boost companies like Hewlett Packard, which offers cybersecurity services.
+In the private sector, where companies have grown increasingly concerned in the wake of attacks on retailers, banks and others, higher spending is likely to boost companies like Hewlett Packard (HPQ.N), which offers cybersecurity services.

 The White House's budget for most agencies referenced their cybersecurity efforts, including the Department of Health and Human Services and the Office of Personnel Management.
 Obama also asked for at least $28 million for the Agriculture Department's Chief Information Officer to improve the agency's cybersecurity and $15 million for the FBI's grants, training, and technical assistance program that helps local law enforcement fight economic, high-technology and Internet crimes.

-(Reporting by Alina Selyukh and Andrea Shalal; Additional reporting by Jeff Mason; Editing by Dan Grebler, Bernard Orr)
+(Reporting by Alina Selyukh and Andrea Shalal; Additional reporting by Jeff Mason; Editing by Dan Grebler)